 Officials confirm 2 new COVID-19 deaths in Dakota County, NE

 SOUTH SIOUX CITY, Neb.
-(KTIV) -- Health officials in Dakota County, Nebraska have confirmed two new COVID-19 deaths in the county.
+(KTIV) -- Health officials in Dakota County, Nebraska have confirmed two new COVID-19 deaths, bringing the county's total to 16.

-According to the Dakota County Health Department, this brings the total number of deaths in the county to 13.

-The health department also reported 15 new cases of the virus, thus far there have been 1,507 COVID-19 cases in Dakota County.
-No additional information has been released about these cases.
+On May 19, the Dakota County Health Department no new cases of the virus in the county.
+Thus far, health officials have confirmed 1,565 cases in Dakota County.

 The Dakota County Health Department is urging Nebraskans to follow the "Six Rules to Keep Nebraska Healthy."